 Eosinophil Production and Function

-Eosinophils are granulocytes derived from the same progenitor cells as monocytes-macrophages, neutrophils, and basophils.
+Eosinophils are granulocytes (white blood cells that contain granules in their cytoplasm) derived from the same progenitor cells as monocytes-macrophages, neutrophils, and basophils.
 They are a component of the innate immune system.
 Eosinophils have a variety of functions, including

 Eosinophils are especially important in defense against parasitic infections.
 However, although eosinophilia commonly accompanies helminthic infections and eosinophils are toxic to helminths in vitro, there is no direct evidence that they kill parasites in vivo.